lwjohnst86/nefa-code/doc/manuscript.md

 The two plots generated from the PLS-DA analysis show the results from both the response (i.e. LCMM beta-cell function groups and dyslgycemia status) and the predictors (all 22 NEFA).
-The response result plots as seen in Supplemental Figure S  5 and Supplemental Figure S  7 show the poor discriminatory ability of the PLS-DA model, with Supplemental Figure S  9 showing a hypothetical example of good discriminatory ability.
+The response result plots as seen in ESM Fig.  5 and ESM Fig.  7 show the poor discriminatory ability of the PLS-DA model, with ESM Fig.  9 showing a hypothetical example of good discriminatory ability.
 When the predictors represent an underlying pattern that may exist between groups, the plots will show greater separation between the groups in addition to a low misclassification rate.
-The predictor result plots as seen in Supplemental Figure S  6 and Supplemental Figure S  8 show which of the predictor variables contribute the most to the explained variance.
+The predictor result plots as seen in ESM Fig.  6 and
+ESM Fig.  8 show which of the predictor variables contribute the most to the explained variance.
 Variables between the solid and dashed lines explain between 50-100% of the explained variance.
 Whether the variables have positive or negative values on either of the components axes